python/cpython/Doc/library/asyncio-task.rst

 .. coroutinefunction:: wait(fs, \*, loop=None, timeout=None,\
                             return_when=ALL_COMPLETED)

-   Wait for a set of couroutines, Tasks, or Futures to complete.
+   Wait for a set of coroutines, Tasks, or Futures to complete.

    *fs* is a list of coroutines, Futures, and/or Tasks.
 Coroutines are automatically scheduled as :class:`Tasks <Task>`.